 This feeder can hold large amounts of seed, which mean less refilling for you.
 With a larger area to land and more space to feed, you can attract larger birds

 Keep Seed Clean

 Choose a container with a tight fitting lid like an aluminum trash can or locking plastic bin to keep moisture, insects and rodents out.
 Store your seed in a cool, dry location like a basement or garage.
-Avoid sunny spots or areas like a utility room or closet as they can generate heat or humidity, which can spoil your seed.
+Make sure that your basement is waterproofed and dry.
+If not, look for services like basement waterproofing in St Charles (if that’s where you reside) or in your vicinity that can do the necessary waterproofing treatment.
+This can ensure that your basement remains dry.
+Coming back, avoid sunny spots or areas like a utility room or closet as they can generate heat or humidity, which can spoil your seed.
 Birds will avoid seed that’s gone rancid.

 Perfect Place for your Perch

 Birds can be picky about where they eat.
 Consider a low hanging branch or a shepherd’s hook around five feet off the ground.
 Place your feeder in an area sheltered from wind and rain and make sure it’s about 10 feet away from spots a predator can pounce from.